-- Any behavior, which might allow a sexual relationship to develop between the person in a position of trust and the individual or individuals in their care, must be avoided. - Any sexual relationship within a relationship of trust is unacceptable so long as the relationship of trust continues. - All those in an organisation have a duty to raise concerns about behavior by coaches, staff, volunteers, managers and others, which may be harmful to those in their care, without prejudice to their own position. - Allegations relating to a breach of the code on trust will be investigated according to the KE Case Management Team complaints and disciplinary procedures. - If anyone (paid or unpaid) holding a position of authority or trust engages in an intimate or inappropriate relationship with a young person it is a breach of the KE Code on abuse of trust, and as such will result in disciplinary action
+- Any behavior, which might allow a sexual relationship to develop between the person in a position of trust and the individual or individuals in their care (Under 18), must not happen. - Any sexual relationship within a relationship of trust is unacceptable so long as the relationship of trust continues. - All those in an organisation have a duty to raise concerns about behavior by coaches, staff, volunteers, managers and others, which may be harmful to those in their care, without prejudice to their own position. - Allegations relating to a position of trust issues may be referred to the police for investigation. - If the behavior is a breach of KE code of conduct it will be investigated according to the KE Case Management Team complaints and disciplinary procedures. - If anyone (paid or unpaid) holding a position of authority or trust engages in an intimate or inappropriate relationship with a young person it is a breach against the law and may be reported to the police.